US Studying Ways To End Use of Social Security Numbers For ID - Slashdot

 Single use numbers that are aliases for your real number.

 To protect consumers from fraud and theft many banks now offer Virtual Credit Card Numbers.
 They are aliases, pseudonyms, for a real credit card number.
 They “lock” to the first merchant to use them.
 If a merchant’s database is compromised and a virtual credit card number is exposed, it is unusable.
-All charges not or
+All charges not originating from the first merchant are declined.

+The Social Security Administration could use a similar scheme to protect employees and consumers.
+A Virtual Social Security Number could be given to an employer or financial institution and the number “locked” to that organization when they verify the number with the government, submit information to the government, etc. If a different organization then tries to verify or use the number the government will fail to verify, reject the submission, etc. This would help impede identity theft and financial fraud as employers and financial institutions inadvertently expose employee and consumer information.

+Virtual Credit Card Numbers are generated as needed using a credit card issuer’s online services.
+Virtual Social Security Numbers could similarly be generated as needed by the Administration through its online services.

 and to effectively voluntarily change your SSN (Score:2)